MaximilianRie/spy/README.md

 # Spy
-Spy is a command line application that scans file or a directory for a regular expression.
+Spy is a command line application that scans files or a directory for a regular expression.